JG204/StarView/README.md

 ## How to run

 Use [Visual Studio](https://visualstudio.microsoft.com/vs/) to run this program or simply download the public release.
+Then unpack the .zip file to a folder on your drive.
 Currenty only supports Windows.

 ## How to use